aluink/userDb/README.md

 ## Usage

 These instructions assume the user has `serverless` installed and configured with deployment permissions to their AWS stack.
-For details on setting up a Serverless Dashboard provider, and other documentation, see this [link](https://www.serverless.com/framework/docs/guides/dashboard/providers).
+Creating the necessary IAM user and associated keys is described [here](https://prasadlakshan.medium.com/configuring-aws-credentials-using-serverless-framework-1b53f0989af4#948f).
+Follow the steps until you have the access and secret keys for the user.
+Then use `aws configure` and pass in the keys.

 ### Deployment